bugthing/ruby-service/README.md

 	http://0.0.0.0:8080/
 	user/pass: (guest/guest)

+You can also use rabbitmq-c tool, amqp-publish

+    $ amqp-publish --routing-key=events --body='{"test":"msg"}' --url='amqp://guest:guest@rabbitmq:5672/service'

-You can see whats in mongo using a gui like this container:
+You can see whats in mongo using a gui, like this container:

 	$ docker run -d --name mongo-express --link mongodb:mongo -p 8081:8081 mongo-express

 	http://0.0.0.0:8081/